Ambiq’s Apollo SoCs Redefine ‘low power’ with Up to 10x Reduction in Energy Consumption

 Wearable devices that might otherwise run for days or weeks on a battery can be designed, or redesigned, to function for months or years.
 Engineers can take advantage of the expanded power budget to add new features and functions that were not previously possible, or opt for smaller batteries, enabling them to create innovative packaging for their products to enhance consumer appeal.

-Uniquely, Apollo ultra-low power MCUs optimize both active and sleep mode power.
+Uniquely, Apollo ultra-low power SoCs optimize both active and sleep mode power.
 They consume an industry-leading 30µA/MHz when executing instructions from flash and feature average sleep mode currents as low as 100nA.
 This extremely low energy consumption does not compromise performance.
-The ARM® Cortex-M4F core, with its precision floating point unit, offers the computational horsepower required in an Internet of Things (IoT) world where algorithmic processing requirements are increasing due to the growing use of sensors, audio, and automation sources.
+The Arm Cortex-M4F core, with its precision floating point unit, offers the computational horsepower required in an Internet of Things (IoT) world where algorithmic processing requirements are increasing due to the growing use of sensors, audio, and automation sources.

-Ambiq Micro’s SPOT platform operates transistors at subthreshold voltages (less than 0.5V), rather than using transistors that are turned all the way “on” at 1.8V.
+Ambiq’s SPOT platform operates transistors at subthreshold voltages (less than 0.5V), rather than using transistors that are turned all the way “on” at 1.8V.
 It uses the leakage current of “off” transistors to compute in both digital and analog domains.
 The patented technology, implemented in an industry-standard CMOS process, has overcome the challenges of noise susceptibility, temperature sensitivity and process drift previously associated with subthreshold voltage switching.
 The company’s AM08x5 and AM18x5 families of ultra low power real time clocks, launched in 2013, are based on the same platform.